 In this project, you’ll be creating a pretty neat toy for your portfolio to flex your DOM manipulation skills.
 You’re going to build a browser version of something between a sketchpad and an Etch-A-Sketch.

 If you get totally stuck, drop by the chatroom.
 Someone will be there to point you in the right direction.

-- Follow the instructions atop Odin’s Google Homepage project to set up a git repository for this project.
+- Follow the instructions atop Odin’s Recipes project to set up a git repository for this project.

 - Create a webpage with a 16x16 grid of square divs.